Bx15 and M125 buses: Route description and service

 On weekdays except early mornings and nights, the Bx15 Limited operates the entire route between 149th Street and Fordham Plaza, making limited stops.
 The Bx15 local runs between 149th Street and Fordham Plaza at all times.
 Local and limited buses typically run every 8 to 12 minutes all day, except during late nights, when local buses run every hour and limited service does not run.
+Select southbound buses terminate at Claremont Parkway.
 The M125 also runs every 8 to 12 minutes all day, except during late nights when buses run every hour.
 The M125 makes all local stops.

-The Bx15 fleet is maintained from the Kingsbridge Depot.
-The route exclusively uses articulated buses, namely Nova Bus LFS articulated models.
-During weekday peak hours, OBI Orion VII NG HEV 07.501 and Nova Bus LFS 40 foot long buses run on the route to fill in for articulated models.
+The Bx15 fleet is maintained at the Kingsbridge Depot and mainly uses articulated buses (mostly Nova Bus LFS articulated).
+The M125 fleet is from Mother Clara Hale Depot and uses Nova articulates and New Flyer XD60s.
+During BX15’s weekday peak hours and both routes’ supplemental needs, Nova Bus LFS 40 foot long buses run on the routes to fill in for articulates.

 Ridership

 In 2018, the latest year for which passenger numbers are available, the Bx15 and Bx15 Limited had a combined 7,004,278 passengers, or an average of 21,777 per weekday.